aws-samples/aws-gateway-load-balancer-tunnel-handler/README.md

 See the 'example-scripts' folder for some of the options that can be used as create scripts for this software.

 ## To Compile
-On an Amazon Linux 2 host, copy this code down, and install dependencies:
+On an Amazon Linux 2 or AL2023 host, copy this code down, and install dependencies:

 ```
 sudo yum groupinstall "Development Tools"